 This paper was written while in graduate school while working towards an M.S. in Counseling.
 I am especially grateful to my professor, Dr. Emory Cummins, for his support and encouragement to honor and include my personal exploration of Jungian Depth Psychology and Shamanism in my studies.
-Many years later in Santa Fe, in 1987 because of continued calling from dreams to connect with Shamanism, I began work with Serge King and Sandra Ingerman.
-With my move to Austin, TX , in 1990 I entered the Three Year West Coast program with Michael Harner and also studied with Edred Thorsson.
-Olga Khariditi and Ailo Gaup.
+Many years later in Santa Fe, in 1987 because of continuing dream images in relationship to Shamanism, I began work with Serge King and Sandra Ingerman.
+With my move to Austin, TX , in 1990 I entered the Three Year West Coast program with Michael Harner and also studied with Edred Thorsson, Olga Khariditi and Ailo Gaup.
 Through Michael Harner ‘s suggestion I was able to arrange a meeting and session with the Sami Shaman, Mikkel Gaup in Alta, Norway where I met his American visitor Gloria Feman Orenstein, authr of The Reflowering of the Goddess, who inspired me to do a women’s seminar later that year in Austin.

 An Exploration of Shamanism In Dreams, 1971 to 1973